This post may contain affiliate links. Read the full disclosure

 There are bus services running between Christchurch from other major cities in New Zealand and a ferry service that connects the North and South Islands.

 You won’t regret your time spent exploring Christchurch!
-With so many incredible sights, attractions and things to do in Christchurch, you will easily fill several days or longer in this beautiful city!
+With so many incredible sights, attractions and things to do in Christchurch, you will easily spend several days or longer in this beautiful city!